peacelovingng/data-science-portfolio/Boston Housing/README.md

     jupyter notebook boston_housing.ipynb

 You may need to select a browser to view the notebook in such as Internet Explorer.
-This will open the iPython Notebook software and project file in your browser.
+This will open the Jupter Notebook software and project file in your browser.